 Galvanisation

 Galvanisation is the coating process most used to prevent the corrosion of iron and steel.
-The process consists of coating the metal with a layer of zinc by submerging the metal in a bath of molten zinc at high temperature (about 450 °C).
-Galvanisation is achieved when the metal gets in contact with the hot zinc, creating a metallurgical reaction that produces a series of zinc-iron alloy layers on the surface of the metal.
+The process consists of coating the metal with a layer of zinc by submerging it in a bath of molten zinc at high temperature (about 450 °C).
+Galvanisation is achieved when the metal contacts the hot zinc, creating a metallurgical reaction that produces a series of zinc-iron alloy layers on the surface.
 The final product is a protective zinc coating that protects the iron or steel from harsh environments by preventing rusting.
-To secure the metallurgical reaction and achieve good quality coating, the surface of the metal has to be chemically clean.
-The preparation of the surface is essential before galvanising and types of contamination like grease and dirt are removed by a variety of processes.
-The most common practice of surface cleaning is named decreasing.
-The metal is first dipped in an alkaline or acidic solution and then rinsed in cold water to avoid contaminating the rest of the process.
+To secure the metallurgical reaction and achieve a quality coating, the surface of the metal must be chemically clean.
+The preparation of the surface is essential before galvanising, and types of contamination like grease and dirt are removed by a variety of processes.

 Plating

 The metal plating process involves creating a thin layer of metal (nickel, copper, chromium or other metal) that coats a substrate.
-Metal plating provides many benefits to products made from metal and other materials, including inhibit corrosion and enhance appearance.
-The plating manufacturing process that can be achieved through electroplating, which requires an electric current, or through electrolysis plating, which is in the autocatalytic chemical process.
+Metal plating provides many benefits to products made from metal and other materials, such as enhancing appearance and inhibiting corrosion.
+The plating manufacturing process can be achieved through electroplating, which requires an electric current, or through electrolysis plating, which is included in an autocatalytic chemical process.
 In either case, the technique results in one or several of the following benefits:

 - Improved corrosion resistance